Weight Watchers Ice Cream

 Protein amount, calcium, saturated fat, sodium, and daily fiber amount are all important to your nutrition goals.

-Each of the two servings of this Weight Watchers homemade ice cream, count as 2 Points on the 2023 Plan | 1 Blue Plan Point | 1 Green Plan Point | 1 Purple Plan Point.
+Each of the two servings of this Weight Watchers homemade ice cream, count as 1 2025 Point | 2 2023 Points | 1 Blue Plan Point | 1 Green Plan Point |1 Purple Plan Point.

 I calculated the point value for this recipe based on the product label of my ingredients, not using nutritional information.
 WW has said this is the most accurate information to use to calculate points.